AUTOFICTION II: Workshopping Hybrid Writing by Gila Green

 LOCATION: Zoom and email for assignments

-COURSE DESCRIPTION: This course is for those who want to progress with their own autofiction manuscript (novella, book length or short story collection) with a focus on two aspects:
+Requirement: This course is for those who want to progress with their own autofiction manuscript in a Zoom workshopping format (novella, book length or short story collection) with a focus on two aspects:

 - A weekly reading (provided by the instructor)

-Each week a different participant will be workshopped (depending on number of participants).
+Each week a different participant will be workshopped on their work of up to 5,000 words (depending on number of participants, one revision will also be workshopped).

 This autofiction class kept me writing, thinking, analyzing, and enjoying not only what autofiction is but also my own writing goals and future projects as well.
 Gila’s presentations and the autofiction readings sparked insightful writing, great class discussions, and helpful feedback from classmates and the instructor that I'll continue to explore long after the course.
 I grew as a writer and had a lot of fun in this class. ~ Melanie Faith